Heart Rhythm Box is a collection of web-paged style presentations in clinical cardiac electrophysiology topics.

 - No evidence of appropriate sensing either A or V. Pacing spikes are all over the place.

-- Hard to evaluate pacing function.
-All pacing spikes occurred during functional refractory periods.
+- For pacing functions, most of the spikes occurred during functional refractory periods.

 DDD for complete heart block x 10years; generator change 3 years ago.